keidarcy/npm-scripts-comment/README.md

 npx nsc sync
 ```

-If `scripts` has more keys more then `scriptsComment` add script key to `scriptsComment`.
+If `scripts` has more keys more then `scriptsCommands` add script key to `scriptsCommands`.
-If `scriptsComment` has more keys than `scripts`, throw errors to require fix deleted script.
+If `scriptsCommands` has more keys than `scripts`, throw errors to require fix deleted script.
 If you don't to stop commit add with `--ignore-` flag.

 ### See report